venam/2bwm/README.md

      _NET_WM_STATE_MAXIMIZED_VERT,
      _NET_WM_STATE_FULLSCREEN

-* configs in a text file, dynamically updated
+* configs in a text file, parsed, and updated at restart

 * Handle new modes on physical outputs.
 What do we have to do?